Samizo-AITL/aitl-training/03_Training_Record/Training_Record_Template.md

 ---

-## 7. Responsibility Acknowledgment
+## 7️⃣ Responsibility Acknowledgment

-By completing this training, the trainee acknowledges that:
+By completing this training, the trainee explicitly acknowledges that:

-- AI and automation **do not replace engineering responsibility**
+- 🚫 AI and automation **do not replace engineering responsibility**
-- Final design and control accountability remains human-assigned
+- 🧠 Final design and control accountability remains **human-assigned**
-- AITL responsibility separation (PID / FSM / NN-RL / LLM) is understood and accepted
+- 🧭 AITL responsibility separation
+  *(PID / FSM / NN–RL / LLM)* is **understood and accepted**

-### Trainee Acknowledgment
+### ✍ Trainee Acknowledgment

 | Item | |
 |---|---|